When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 They also increase humidity levels which decrease symptoms of dryness such as itchy throat, scratchy nasal passages, or cracked lips.

 By humidifying the air, you can prevent dryness that might cause irritation in many parts of your body.
-It is especially beneficial to treat nose, throat, and lips. this can also reduce the symptoms of flu and colds.
+It is especially beneficial to use humidifiers to treat dry skin, nose, throat, and lips.
+Humidifiers can also reduce the symptoms of flu and colds.

-humidifiers use to relieve congestion and dryness in the nose.
+Humidifiers are used to relieve congestion and dryness in the nose.
 Congestion is caused by a build-up of mucus, while dryness is brought on by a decrease in moisture levels in the nasal passages.
-Common symptoms of both conditions include a stuffy nose, headache, and difficulty breathing. this can help to alleviate these symptoms by supplying moisture to the nasal passages.
+Common symptoms of both conditions include a stuffy nose, headache, and difficulty breathing.
+A humidifier can help to alleviate these symptoms by supplying moisture to the nasal passages.

 It’s essential to know the warning signs of dryness.